Everything you need to know about breaking lease

 • Start/end date for the lease.

-• Diplomatic Clause for foreigners on a two-year lease.
+• Diplomatic Clause for two-year leases (often written as 12+2).

 • Enbloc Sale.